Parapatric speciation: Observational evidence

-This has been exemplified by the grass species Agrostis tenuis that grows on soil contaminated with high levels of copper leeched from an unused mine.
+This has been exemplified by the grass species Agrostis tenuis that grows on soil contaminated with high levels of copper, leached from an unused mine.
 Adjacent is the non-contaminated soil.
 The populations are evolving reproductive isolation due to differences in flowering.
 The same phenomenon has been found in Anthoxanthum odoratum in lead and zinc contaminated soils.
 Speciation may be caused by allochrony.

 Clines are often cited as evidence of parapatric speciation and numerous examples have been documented to exist in nature; many of which contain hybrid zones.
 These clinal patterns, however, can also often be explained by allopatric speciation followed by a period of secondary contact—causing difficulty for researchers attempting to determine their origin.
 Thomas B. Smith and colleagues posit that large ecotones are "centers for speciation" (implying parapatric speciation) and are involved in the production of biodiversity in tropical rainforests.
 They cite patterns of morphologic and genetic divergence of the passerine species Andropadus virens.
 Jiggins and Mallet surveyed a range of literature documenting every phase of parapatric speciation in nature positing that it is both possible and likely (in the studied species discussed).

 A study of tropical cave snails (Georissa saulae) found that cave-dwelling population descended from the above-ground population, likely speciating in parapatry.

 Partula snails on the island of Mo'orea have parapatrically speciated in situ after a single or a few colonization events, with some species expressing patterns of ring species.